adrianblakey/adrianblakey/README.md

 If you would like to order any of these parts, please send us email to: [Sales](mailto:sales@aart.dev?subject=[Purchase please]) In the body of the email please put:

   Your full name.
-  Your email address (if it's different form the one you're send this from)
+  Your email address (if it's different from the one you're send this from)
   Your shipping address.
   The part(s) you'd like to order, and the quantity.
   Your shipping preference (special, first, second).
 The parts usually fit in a Royal Mail "large letter".
 Domestic special delivery is £7.35, first class is £2.10 (to give you an idea).